Sneak Peek: Fair Play

 He nodded and turned away, and Miss Tibble, who had met them at the door, guided her former charge and the maid into the tiny parlor on the first floor.
 They all sat on the faded but serviceable sofa and chairs and the greying governess clasped her hands before her bosom in rapture.

-“Now, my dear Eliza, and dearest Muncey!
-Oh, what joy it is to see you!
-And you are looking so well!
-Look at the roses in your cheeks, and I do believe you have grown, though it has only been two years.
-What a lady you have become, my dear Eliza.
-You quite take my breath away—but not so much as to dim my happiness upon being once more with you!
-How oft have I envisioned this day, when we would be reunited—and I never dreamed of it until I received your letter at your dear father’s death.
+“Oh, my dear Eliza, what joy it is to see you!
+And Miss Muncey!
+It seems only yesterday I consigned my dear charge into your care.
+But you have done admirably, for she is looking so well!
+Look at the roses in your cheeks, my dear Eliza, and I do believe you have grown, though it has been only two years.
+What a lady you have become!
+You quite take my breath away.
+How oft have I envisioned this day, when we would be reunited—and I never dreamed of it until I received your letter upon your poor father’s death.
 Oh, my dear, what a tragedy!
-What palpitations I suffered upon learning of it!
-It must have been a blow to you, so soon after losing your dear mama!
-And both so young, too.
-Your father was scarcely in his fiftieth year, I am persuaded.”
+The palpitations I suffered upon learning of it!
+It must have been a blow to you, having already lost your dear mama, and so young, too.”

-“That would be delightful, my dear,” said Eliza graciously.
-“And as my whole purpose for coming to England is to secure a husband and a home of my own, we must hope that all the circumstances attached to my new situation will be salutary.”
+Muncey darted a horrified glance at her employer, who bit her lips against a laugh.
+Muncey had come to Willow Great House scarcely a month before Miss Tibble had left the family’s service, and had declared the governess’s volubility to be more than she could stand.
+But Eliza, somewhat immune from many years’ experience, only said graciously, “That would be delightful, my dear.
+And as my whole purpose for coming to England is to secure a husband and a home of my own, we must hope that all the circumstances attached to my new situation will be salutary.”

 Eliza laughed.
 “My dear Miss Tibble!
 Have you been listening to gossip?
 How shocking!
 Must I repeat back to you the lesson you were obliged to drill into my head more than once?”

 “Oh dear, no,” replied the governess quickly, color tinging her faded cheeks.
 “It was not gossip, my dear.
 One knows well enough that one may never find the truth through gossip!
 I had recourse to the Lincolnshire guidebooks, where I discovered a complete description of Penhurst Lodge and its environs.
-And it was only a chance comment I let fall at an evening party, to which Mrs. Franklinson was so kind as to invite me, that brought forth the information that Mr. Willoughby was seen to be much in company with Lord Wraglain’s eldest son and with Lord Penningsly’s heir during the Season.”
+And it was only a chance comment I let fall at an evening party, to which Mrs. Franklinson was so kind as to invite me, that brought forth the information that Mr. Willoughby was seen to be much in company with Lord Wraglain’s eldest son and with Lord Hayes’s heir during the Season.”

 “Very well,” said Eliza with mock solemnity, “I shall be content with that.
 And if, as his fine estate and high-born friends attest, my brother proves to be a gentleman, then he will not be disinclined to put me in the way of some of those high-born friends, and thus secure a husband to take me off his hands.”

 Miss Tibble exclaimed against the notion that her dear Eliza could be in any way an encumbrance before her countenance assumed a dreamy aspect.
 “How romantic to be young, with all the world at one’s feet.
 I declare, you will be beset with suitors, so pretty and lively as you are.
-Certainly there will be many who will overlook—” She stopped, suddenly blushing scarlet.
+Certainly there will be many willing to overlook—” She stopped, suddenly blushing scarlet.
 Putting a hand to her cheek, she sprang to her feet.
 “Where have my wits gone begging?
 Here I have been gabbling on, while you are sure to be fatigued beyond measure with your travels.
 Was the crossing horridly tedious?
 Mine was ever so tiresome, and I am forever hearing the same from others coming from the West Indies.
 A storm may have been more welcome than the everlasting blue sky and glinting sea.
 I declare, my eyes were sore from the sight of it!
 And I was sick to death of the pitch and roll of the deck—oh, how grateful I was that my seasickness did not extend beyond the first two days.
 Were you sick, my dear?
 Of course you were not.
 You have been on boats in Montego Bay.
 But a sailing ship is something different altogether, I believe, for—”

 She continued her monologue all the way up the stairs, with Eliza nodding or murmuring affirmations appropriately, and Muncey pursing her lips and raising her eyes heavenward.